jcainuk/group-5-backend/README.md

 ```
   {
     "avatar_URL": "String (optional) - Updated URL of the user's avatar",
     "achievements": {
-  "gold": "Number (optional) - Number of gold achievements to add",
+    "gold": "Number (optional) - Number of gold achievements to add to total",
-  "silver": "Number (optional) - Number of silver achievements to add",
+    "silver": "Number (optional) - Number of silver achievements to add to total",
-  "bronze": "Number (optional) - Number of bronze achievements to add"
+    "bronze": "Number (optional) - Number of bronze achievements to add to total"
   }
 }
 ```